luisnmartins/feup-comp/README.md

 ## Semantic analysis

-As semantic rules, we decided to implement the following rules:
+The following semantic rules are the ones implemented by the compiler:

 - On the main scope a[] creates a not initialized array
 - a[] = 100 or a = 100, assuming 'a' is already consider an array, only is allowed if 'a' has been initialized with a specified size.